jawah/niquests/docs/user/advanced.rst

 This feature is broadly available and is enabled by default when ``verify=True``.
 We decided to follow what browsers do by default, so Niquests follows by being non-strict.
-OCSP responses are expected to arrive in less than 200ms, otherwise ignored (e.g. OCSP is dropped).
+OCSP/CRL responses are expected to arrive in less than 200ms, otherwise ignored (e.g. OCSP/CRL is dropped).
 Niquests keeps in-memory the results until the size exceed 2,048 entries, then an algorithm choose an entry to be deleted (oldest request or the first one that ended in error).